-The real star of the movie Python is the monstrous, genetically mutated reticulated python.
+The star of the movie Python is a monstrous, genetically mutated reticulated python.
 In real life, reticulated pythons really are enormous, but they’re not quite as big as the movie snakes.
-Reticulated pythons are the longest snakes in the world; they can grow up to 22 feet long and weigh over 100 pounds.
+Reticulated pythons are the longest snakes in the world.
+They can grow up to 22 feet long and weigh more than 100 pounds.

 The reticulated python is native to Southeast Asia and lives as far west as India.
 It lives in a variety of habitats, including rainforests and grasslands, and spends a lot of time in the water.
 Like all giant snakes, the python kills by constriction.
 Young reticulated pythons eat rodents like rats and tree shrews.
 As they get bigger, their prey gets bigger too.
 Adult reticulated pythons can kill and eat wild pigs, deer, primates, and civets.